 Our patients come first.
-Our gastroenterology specialists strive to be your partner in GI health.
-As the largest gastroenterology practice in the country we have the resources and experience to find a solution to improve your life.
+GI Alliance physicians strive to be your partner in GI health.
+As the leading gastroenterology practice in the country, we have the resources and experience to find a solution to improve your life.
 We look forward to earning your trust.

-A colonoscopy serves to detect and prevent cancer as it identifies over 95% of dangerous, precancerous polyps and removes them at the time of the procedure.
-It can also enable the capture of tissue samples for pathology testing to determine more accurately if cancerous cells are present.
-As a result, colonoscopies are far more conclusive and provide preventative measures by removing polyps identified in the colon.
-Therefore, a colonoscopy is considered the gold standard for colorectal cancer detection and prevention.
+Colonoscopies provide preventative measures and are far more conclusive than at-home testing because it prevents cancer by identifying and removing over 95% of dangerous polyps during the procedure.
+Your provider can also collect tissue samples for pathology testing to further determine if cancerous cells are present.
+As a result, colonoscopies are considered the gold standard for colorectal cancer detection and prevention.

-Inflammatory bowel diseases (IBD), including Crohn's Disease and ulcerative colitis, affect approximately 1.6 million Americans.
-Many IBD patients are diagnosed before the age of 35.
-In fact, 80,000 children in the US are diagnosed with IBD.
-And approximately 70,000 new cases of IBD among adults and children are diagnosed each year.
-These chronic, life-long conditions can be treated but not cured.
+Inflammatory bowel diseases (IBD), including Crohn's Disease and ulcerative colitis, affect approximately 1.6 million Americans, many before age 35.
+Over 80,000 children in the US are living with IBD, and an estimated 70,000 new cases among children and adults are diagnosed each year.
+These chronic, life-long conditions can be treated – but not cured.